AlexMamani85/odin-foundations-rock-paper-scissors/README.md

 # Game odin-foundations-rock-paper-scissors

-Just type rock, paper and scissors
+Click on rock, paper and scissors buttons

-Have a nice Game!
+Have a nice Game with 5 plays!